wp-plugins/child-theme-configurator/readme.txt

 = Why create Child Themes using the Child Theme Configurator? =

 * Update themes without losing customizations
-* Easily copy Menus, Widgets and other options to a child theme
+* Easily copy widgets, menus and other options to a child theme
 * Save hours of development time
 * Make modifications above and beyond the theme Customizer
 * Enqueue (link) parent theme stylesheet instead of using @import